HackerGirl/Beaconing-Detections-Install-RITA/README.md

     - With the line above, in the directions, you will see it should have been `sudo cp $GOPATH/src/github.com/activecm/rita/etc/rita.yaml /etc/rita/config.yaml && sudo chmod 666 /etc/rita/config.yaml`.
 But if this command provides a *file not found* error, then this is where you have to know where you have downladed `go`.
 For me, `go` was downloaded in my `Users/cshourabour/` directory, aka `Users/[your computer login username]`.
 So above when we were installing `go` and in the *.bashrc* file put `echo 'export GOPATH="$HOME/go"' >> $HOME/.bashrc`, for me, this should have been `echo 'export GOPATH="$Users/cshourabour/go"' >> $HOME/.bashrc`.

  #### Check Installation
  If RITA has been successfuly installed and configured properly then `rita test-config` will not throw an error and print an array of setting information.
+Remember to have MongoDB V3.6 running before you run the command.